The Offspring: Early years (1984–1993)

 The foundations for the Offspring began with guitarist/vocalist Bryan "Dexter" Holland (who was a drummer at the time) and bassist Greg "K." Kriesel playing music together in a garage in Cypress, California, in 1983.
 After hearing the T.S.O.L. album Change Today? at a party, and following a riot at a 1984 Social Distortion show, they decided to form a band called Manic Subsidal, with Holland changing his role from drums to vocals and guitar.
 Holland recruited drummer James Lilja, on an agreement that Lilja would play in Manic Subsidal, if Holland joined Lilja's band Clowns of Death.
 After Holland played with Clowns of Death, he asked the band's guitarist Kevin "Noodles" Wasserman to join their band.
-This lineup started to practice in Kriesel's parents' house and played the band's first show, taking a road trip to Santa Cruz to open for White Flag and Scared Straight, then playing a matinee the next day at Mabuhay Gardens in San Francisco.
+This lineup started to practice in Kriesel's parents' house and played the band's first show, taking a road trip to Santa Cruz to open for White Flag and Scared Straight, then playing a matinee the next day at the Mabuhay Gardens in San Francisco.

 In 1986, Maniac Subsidal changed their name to the Offspring.
 The band released their first single; the 7-inch "I'll Be Waiting".
 They released the single on their self-made Black Label record company, named after the brand of beer.
 An earlier version of "I'll Be Waiting" (then-called "Fire and Ice") appeared on the long-out of print Subject to Blackout compilation tape released the same year.
 The Offspring also recorded a demo tape in 1986, which received a positive review in Maximum Rocknroll magazine.
 Lilja left the Offspring in 1987 to pursue a medical career in oncology and was replaced by Ron Welty, who was 16 years old at the time.

 After recording another demo in 1988, the Offspring signed a record deal with small-time label Nemesis Records.
-In March 1989, the band teamed up with producer Thom Wilson (who had worked with the Adolescents, Dead Kennedys, Social Distortion, the Vandals, and Youth Brigade) to record their first album, titled The Offspring.
-Nemesis released the album in limited numbers and only on the 12-inch vinyl and cassette formats; the album was not released on CD until 1995.
+In the summer of 1989, the band teamed up with producer Thom Wilson (who had worked with the Adolescents, the Dead Kennedys, Social Distortion, the Vandals, and Youth Brigade) to record their first album, titled The Offspring.
+Nemesis released the album in October 1989, in limited numbers and only on the 12-inch vinyl and cassette formats; the album was not released on CD until 1995.
 A six-week national tour followed.
 Noodles was stabbed during a performance at a Hollywood anti-nuclear benefit.

 In 1991, the Offspring teamed up with Wilson again to produce the Baghdad 7-inch EP and a third demo tape.
 This EP and demo were instrumental to the band's signing with Epitaph Records.
 In 1992, Thom Wilson and the Offspring returned to the studio to record their second album Ignition, which was released in October of that year.
 The band went on U.S. tours with Pennywise and Lunachicks, and a European tour with NOFX.